Patapat Viaduct

-The Patapat Viaduct, also known as Patapat Bridge, is a viaduct at the municipality of Pagudpud, Ilocos Norte, a coastal resort town on the northernmost tip of Luzon Island in the Philippines.
+The Patapat Viaduct, also known as the Patapat Bridge, is a viaduct in Pagudpud, Ilocos Norte, a coastal resort town in the northernmost tip of the island of Luzon in the Philippines.

 The bridge is elevated 31 m over sea level.
-It is a concrete coastal bridge 1.3 km long, 9.42 m wide, and connects the Maharlika Highway from Ilocos Region to Cagayan Valley.
+It is a concrete coastal bridge 1.3 km long, 9.42 m wide, and connects the Maharlika Highway and the MacArthur Highway from the Ilocos Region to Cagayan Valley.
 The viaduct was constructed by Hanil Development Co.
 Ltd. under the overall management of DPWH-PMO-PJHK and was completed and opened to traffic in October 1986.
 It rises along the town's coastal mountains, which is the starting point of the Cordillera Mountain Range that snakes through Northern Luzon.
 It is the 4th longest bridge in the Philippines.